How to: orient with search all¶

 # Article follow-up after orientation reveals literature volume

-biomcp search article -g BRAF -d melanoma --date-from 2024-01-01 --limit 5
+biomcp search article -g BRAF -d melanoma --since 2024-01-01 --limit 5

 # Helper pivots when you already know the anchor entity